Seansa96/Liberation-of-undermine/Liberation of Undermine.md

 * Tank mechanic is a stacking Sonic DMG taken debuff.
 100% a stack.
 Cleaves to anyone in front of boss as well.
 When Rik hits full energy, he'll do a **Hype Hustle,** which lasts 36 seconds. **The Third Hype Hustle has no end and is the soft enrage.**
 * All amps will **Blowout!** causing them to explode, dealing very light damage and knocking up any players within 10 yards into the air.
 This is the only way to dodge **Blaring Drop!,** which is a ring that grows outward (Artificer/Queen), dealing lethal damage to anyone caught by it.

+## Strat
+* As a group, it needs to be clearly defined and agreed upon what Amps are getting clicked on/what order.
+While it is ultimately up to each player to make sure they get over the Echoes, a good plan on which way to move/etc is necessary for group success.
+* Tanks need to be aware of positioning as well, as the boss does a frontal and powers up any Amps nearby (15 yards).
+* It is very likely you will get overlaps of the following: Faulty Zap during an Echoing Chant, or Sound Cannon during an Echoing Chant.
+In either case, the targeted players should get away from everyone else to make their movements easier.
+Immunities/big movement is very helpful at this time.
+* Same thing with the bombs.
+Range should be the ones hitting these for the most part, as they might be hard to reach sometimes and are high priority, but you do get a damage buff for hitting these, so melee shouldn't be afraid to help with them.
+* For the **Hype Hustle**, just pick an Amp to pop yourself up with.
+Doesn't seem to be a limit on how many can use one pop, at least on Heroic.
 # Stix Bunkjunker - Boss 4
 * Main mechanic is Rolling Rubbish.
 Random players will be turned into a big ball.
 Boss spawns garbage piles throughout the fight.
 You have a bar that keeps track of garbage you've ran over.
 Can run over small garbage/hyenas at first, then bigger garbage/scrapmasters.
 * Boss summons an increasing amount of Doomsplosives.
 These need to be ran over by a large enough Rolling Rubbish, or they wipe you.
 Need a full bar basically to run them over.